-Honor Roll for Grades 5-8: Grade Point Averages (G.P.A.) will be calculated for each student each quarter (using 4 points for each A, 3 points for each B, 2 points for each C and 1 point for each D).
-Students achieving a 3.7 or higher will be listed as high honor students.
+Honor Roll for Grades 5-8: Grade Point Averages (G.P.A.) will be calculated for each student each quarter Students achieving a 3.7 or higher will be listed as high honor students.
 Students achieving a 3.35 to 3.69 will be listed as honor students.
-Lists of high honor and honor students will be published in the Monday Update and the St. Peter Lutheran Church and School Newsletter.
-Students whose names are published in 3 of the 4 quarters will receive a Scholastic Achievement Award at the end of the year.
+Students named on either high honor roll or honor roll in 3 of the 4 quarters will receive a Scholastic Achievement Award at the end of the year.